hbish/smex/README.md

 You can also point the extract at a sitemap locally `smex extract ~/Download/sitemap.xml`

-### Convert

-To covert sitemap into another format

-TODO

 ### Check

 To check the status of the pages

-TODO

-### Validate

-To validate if the sitemap is valid

 TODO